 Beyond these examples

-These snippets focus on specific gateway-level features: gateway type selection (S3, FSx, tape, cached/stored volumes), Active Directory integration for SMB, and local cache configuration.
-They’re intentionally minimal rather than full hybrid storage deployments.
+These snippets focus on specific gateway-level features: gateway type selection, Active Directory integration for SMB, and tape library emulation.
+They’re intentionally minimal rather than full storage deployments.

-The examples assume pre-existing infrastructure such as Storage Gateway VM deployed on-premises or in EC2, Active Directory domain for FSx gateways, and EBS volumes for cache storage.
-They focus on configuring the gateway rather than provisioning the underlying VM or network infrastructure.
+The examples assume pre-existing infrastructure such as a Storage Gateway VM appliance (EC2 instance or on-premises), Active Directory domain (for FSx gateways), and network connectivity from Pulumi to the gateway on port 80.
+They focus on activating and configuring the gateway rather than provisioning the underlying VM or network.

 To keep things focused, common gateway patterns are omitted, including: